THE 2016 SURVEY

-More than 27,000 students from 30 higher education institutions took part in the 2015 survey during February – March 2015.
+Almost 60,000 students have participated in the original survey from 2013 to 2015.
+More than 29,000 students responded to the revised survey in 2016.
 Participating institutions and the national project team are very grateful for their time and contribution.
 Details and results will be shared widely as they are analysed and interpreted within institutuons.
-The report of national results will be published at the start of November.
+Each year, the report of national results is published in November.

 WHY ARE WE RUNNING A SURVEY OF STUDENT ENGAGEMENT?